 Nikala Bourke is an emerging Tasmanian artist based in Hobart.
-Working primarily in photography, printmaking and painting, she completed a Bachelor of Fine Arts ( with Second Class Honours Upper Division) in 2017 at the College of the Arts, University of Tasmania.
-She is currently teaching first year photography on a part-time basis, to students at the University of Tasmania, Hunter Street.
-She is represented by Penny Contemporary Gallery, Hobart and has a collection in the Henry Jones Art Hotel, Hobart.
+Working primarily in photography and the visual arts, she completed a Bachelor of Fine Arts with Honours in 2017 at the College of the Arts, University of Tasmania.

 To fuel her curiosity and experimentation in a visual sense, Nikala utilises light, magnification, glass and water within both analogue (alternative) and digital photographic processes.

 Representation of structure and close observation of change in form become evident in her artwork, as does the desire to discover, explore and question the intriguing relationship between ourselves and nature.

 Nikala uses water and the flower as metaphor for many elements of the human psyche and a symbol of Vanitas - the brevity of life.
 Vibrant colour and texture arising from nature is another common thread in Nikala's work.

 2018 Finalist, The Henry Jones Art Prize, Hobart, Tasmania.

 2018 Finalist, Tidal Art Prize, Devonport Regional Gallery, Tasmania.